Bashu-notes/JS-Notes-/README.md

 # JS-Notes-
 java-script code with exmaple
 <br>
-Java script tutorila by chai or code.
+Java script tutorila by chai or code this is first.